Social Intelligence for Toddlers

 Acknowledging those feelings is always more effective to diffuse anger than simply labeling the anger, which just seems to reinforce it.
-“I hear you’re very angry at Jimmy.
-I wonder if you’re hurt that he wants to play with someone else right now.”
+“You’re mad at Jimmy.
+It hurts that he won't play with you right now.”

 14. Begin introducing the concept of noticing how other people feel as early as you can.

 - "Look at William.
 He's crying.
 I think you hurt his feelings.”

 - “That little girl is sure mad.
 I wonder why?"